Samir-Kesare/OpsTree-Documentation-/Infra/Manual/AttendanceAPI/security group/README.md

 7. Finally, click on **Create Security Group** and you're all set!
 ***

+# Conclusion

+In conclusion, setting up Security Groups in AWS is an essential aspect of ensuring the security and integrity of your cloud infrastructure.
+By leveraging the key features of Security Groups with other AWS services, you can establish robust security policies that safeguard your EC2 instances and data from unauthorized access and malicious threats.

+With Security Groups, you have the flexibility to define and manage inbound and outbound traffic rules efficiently, adapt to evolving security requirements, and maintain consistency across your infrastructure.

+***
 ## Contact Information

 |     Name         | Email  |